5.6 Supporting youth organisations

 Youth organisations play an important role in the implementation of Flanders’ youth policy.
 There are several accredited youth organisations active at Flemish level oriented towards youth work and young people in leisure time settings.
-The Flemish government distinguishes the following associations/projects (more information in Dutch can be found here):
+The Flemish government distinguishes the following type of associations : (more information in Dutch can be found here):

 - Nationally organised youth associations (Associations of youth work with participants from at least four provinces of the Dutch-speaking region or three provinces of the Dutch-speaking region and the bilingual Brussels-Capital).